Slizzurp/Neural-Parallel-Physics/README.md

 - 🚀 Average time slashed by two-thirds — this is where the real win lives.
 It means your scheduler isn’t just peaking occasionally; it’s living in the fast lane.
 - 🧠 Maximum time slightly reduced — even the worst-case scenarios are now less punishing.
 <img width="2400" height="1600" alt="image" src="https://github.com/user-attachments/assets/cf2efab4-1e16-4739-9e8e-5a4606b67fb9" />
+These tests execute 20 runs each to gather performance metrics.

 ## Overview